tetsufmbio/taxontree/README.md

 * [OpenSSL](https://www.openssl.org/);

   [OpenSSL](https://www.openssl.org/) package is required by TaxOnTree to communicate with NCBI server which uses HTTPS communication protocol.
-This can be installed using the installation tool of your Unix distribution (*sudo apt-get install libssl-dev* for Debian or *sudo yum install openssl-dev* for RPM based distribution).
+Run the command `openssl version` to verify if it is installed in your system.
+This can be installed using the installation tool of your Unix distribution (`sudo apt-get install libssl-dev` for Debian or `sudo yum install openssl-dev` for RPM based distribution).

 * [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).